Using ResearchMatch.org to Support Research Recruitment

 Assistance with University of Rochester Recruitment Policies and Process

 The UR CTSI offers assistance in recruitment and retention of research participants.
-Visit our recruitment and retention resource for more information.
+Visit our recruiting participants page for more information.